Windfave/divedispatcher/README.md

-# divedispatcher
+# Divedispatcher
-A discord bot showing the status of Planets and News in Helldivers2
+A python-based Discord bot grabbing information about available planets in Helldivers 2 from the [Helldivers Training Manual](https://helldiverstrainingmanual.com/api) website API.